 Some restrictions applied, though.
 Most fruits are pod-like but full of sugar, so they were out.
 Lemons and limes were in, because they were sour, and how was I going to make salad dressing or guacamole without them?
 Although grains are the right shape—think of a single grain of wheat—you don’t eat just one unprocessed grain, so that didn’t fit the “as close to the original form as possible” criteria.
 Olive oil was fine, though, as a single-process byproduct of a whole olive.
 Potatoes were allowed, but only if they were baked to retain the shape.

-My Midlife Intermittent Fasting
+My Midlife IF

 Does it seem like I was just making shit up?
 I totally was!
 My rules were random, but they made sense in my head.
 Most importantly, after a decade with no limits, I found that I liked having them.
 That I’d created my own rules enhanced my commitment.

 On the heads of my children, I did not suffer.
 The first week, I drank a lot of tea while watching TV at night.
 But by week two, I got used to fasting and my appetite adjusted.
 Pushing the app button had the effect of switching off hunger.
 By November, my clothes were looser.
-Over the holidays, while traveling, I had some trouble sticking with pods and my schedule, once having to delay breakfast until 2:00 PM because a late-start family dinner.
+Over the holidays, while traveling, I had some trouble sticking with pods and my schedule, once having to delay breakfast until 2 p.m. because of a late-start family dinner.
 My father and sister were so impressed by my weight loss and commitment that they decided to try IF as well, and both have both lost weight since.
 They didn’t plug into pod power, though.
 They thought that part was nuts—literally.

 But Did It Work?

 I went back to the doctor’s office in January, around my 53rd birthday.
 The nurse who weighed me said, “Is this right?”
 I was down 20 pounds!
-My new BMI was 26, still overweight, but just barely.
+My new BMI was 26—still overweight but just barely.

 When Dr. Nawaz saw the number, she said, “I’m jealous!
 How’d you do it?”

 I described IF Pod.
 She thought it sounded bizarre, but she couldn’t argue with the results.
 She seemed genuinely amazed, actually.
 I walked out of there smug and exhilarated.
 My blood work came in a few days later.
-My A1c was 5.1, normal.
+My A1c was 5.1—normal.

 I’d IF-Podded myself healthy.
 By restricting my eating window, I’ve simplified my life.
 By limiting my diet to whole foods that fit snugly in my palm, I’ve lengthened it.

 My old thinking about weight—“Isn’t it time I stopped caring about this shit?”—had been misguided.
 My health is the one thing I must care about, or I won’t live long enough, or well enough, to enjoy anything, let alone the (very) occasional dessert.
 The key to my success wasn’t willpower.
-It was facing the reality that if I didn’t make a serious change, things would get real bleak, real fast.
+It was facing the reality that if I didn’t make a serious change, things would get real bleak real fast.
 Knowing previous diets had failed, I had to invent and intuit my own rules.
 Now I’m wearing my daughter’s size 10 jeans because my size 14s fall to the floor.

-If only I’d come up with IF Pod thirty years ago . . . no. We don’t do that.
+If only I’d come up with IF Pod 30 years ago . . . no. We don’t do that.
 We don’t look back.
 We can only go forward, with a shopping bag full of avocados and lemons.